- 1 Ways to Resist

 Health and Safety Laws

-New York does not have certain laws protecting the health and safety of its LGBTQ+ citizens, including nondiscrimination protections in ACA exchanges and gender-neutral single-occupancy restrooms.
-It does ban insurance exclusions for trans health care, includes trans health care in state Medicaid, has trans-inclusive health benefits for state employees, and allows gender marker changes on drivers' licenses and birth certificates.
-It also collects data on LGBTQ+ health.
+New York lacks certain laws protecting the health and safety of its LGBTQ+ citizens.
+The state does not protect against discrimination in ACA exchanges or gender-neutral single-occupancy restrooms.
+It does ban insurance exclusions for trans health care and includes trans health care in state Medicaid.
+The state also has trans-inclusive health benefits for state employees and allows gender marker changes on drivers' licenses and birth certificates.
+New York also collects data on LGBTQ+ health.

 - New York is ranked first in per-pupil spending as of 2013, with an average expenditure of $13,756 per student.

 - As of 2013, New York's teachers are the highest-paid in the nation, earning an average of $75,279 per year.

 - 85% of students in New York attend public schools.
 As is the case in other states, students who attend private schools come from wealthier families, with private school families earning an average 61% higher income.

 - As of 2014, public charter school enrollment accounted for 3.4% of total public school enrollment.